AIFD Symposium & The Floral Design Forecast:

 Thanks for reading, as ever, and I'll see you soon!

-Justin Lievano works in the flower shop at McArdle's, and can't wait to see what's next.
+by Justin Lievano who just can't wait to see what's next!